-We have a friend with a daughter the age of ours,and have combined efforts with him to take the two girls hunting together.
+We have a friend with a daughter the age of ours and have combined efforts with him to take the two girls hunting together.
 We took the Little Gal and her friend on their first turkey hunt one spring morning.
 The two girls were excited, and I am pretty sure one was a little nervous.
 We rode up a valley on horseback and spotted some fresh turkey droppings.
 They were definitely in the area.
 Our friend let out a call to try to get a bird to talk.
 Nothing.
 We continued along up a hillside and to another draw.
 In the dust of the slope, we found fresh tracks.
 Another call was let out, and then an answer!

-We rode a short way and found a spot below the ridge on which we had heard the toms.
+We rode short and found a spot below the ridge on which we had heard the toms.
 A draw came down off that hill and opened up into a meadow.
-Our friend chirped on his call and we heard the gobbles again.
+Our friend chirped on his call, and we heard the gobbles again.
 We decided this would be the spot to suit setting up two 10-year-old girls to get their birds.
 We would have to call them down that draw and into the clearing so they could have a good close shot.

 They were coming!